 Information provided above is for informational purposes only.
 Actual patronage dividends may vary.

 We're a cooperative, meaning our borrowers are also owners and share in our profits.
-A portion of profits are returned through our patronage dividend program, with benefits that include:
+A portion of profits are returned through our cooperative returns program, with benefits that include:

 - A return of your share of the earnings

 - Reduction of your borrowing cost

 - Allocated equities recorded in your name for future disbursement consideration